 Advancements in Artificial Intelligence

 Apart from customer user experience, artificial intelligence can be deployed in the detection of fraud by data analysis of fraudulent behaviors.
 An AI-powered system can track links and possible origins at a much faster time than a team of human beings.
-The machines don’t have to sleep and can be made to process data faster with evolving technology.
+The machines do not have to sleep and can be made to process data faster with evolving technology.
 By analyzing data with a cognitive system, fraudulent actions can be stopped in their tracks before they start doing damage.

 With big data, companies who are seeking ways to manage data, could use artificial intelligence to process data at a faster rate, making creation, update, retrieval, recovery, and organization of huge amounts of data less tedious and much more efficient.
 The millions and billions of data that need to be analyzed can take forever and we don’t want inefficient data extraction, analysis and compression of raw information to assist in decision-making to be a pain in modern web applications.